AdetolaKols/AdetolaKols/README.md

 # About Me

 I am passionate about cybersecurity and leverage my background in data management to strengthen security operations.
 My work focuses on vulnerability management, threat hunting, and aligning security controls with governance practices.
-I enjoy hands-on projects that bring security closer to real-world needs—whether improving detection rules, enhancing visibility, or supporting incident response.
+I enjoy hands-on projects that bring security closer to real-world needs, whether improving detection rules, enhancing visibility, or supporting incident response.

 ---